leosdad/Remote-Control-with-ESP32/README.md

 # Remote Control with ESP32 by Rubem Pechansky

-The reason I built this module is the lack of a current physical remote control in the fischertechnik current lineup, and the fact that their controllers are unable to act as universal Bluetooth receivers (as of 2024-2025, at least).
-It was primarily designed to be used with fischertechnik's TXT 4.0 controller, but it can easily be used with other hardware that has a 3.3 V I2C bus (not 5 V).
+The primary reason I've built this module is the lack of a current physical remote control in the fischertechnik current lineup plus the fact that their controllers are unable to directly read the signals from a standard Bluetooth gamepad (as of 2024-2025, at least).
+It was primarily designed to be used with fischertechnik's TXT 4.0 controller, but it can easily be used with other hardware that has a 3.3 V I²C bus (not 5 V).

-The ESP32 sketch included uses the Bluepad32 library to receive signals from a standard Bluetooth game controller and forward them via the I2C bus connected to the fischertechnik controller.
-The example ROBO Pro Coding project included decodes these commands and uses them to control a test vehicle.
+The ESP32 sketch included in this project uses the Bluepad32 library to receive signals from a standard Bluetooth game controller and forward them to a I²C bus.
+The example ROBO Pro Coding project included decodes these commands and uses them to control a model vehicle.

 There is a [thread](https://forum.ftcommunity.de/viewtopic.php?f=8&t=8694) at the ftc forum with the original discussion, pictures of models, and very useful responses from other members.